This post contains affiliate links. If you click one of them, I may receive a small commission at no extra cost to you.

 So, how do you visit Barcelona in 3 days?
 There are SO many sites to see in Barcelona, it’s true, however, this detailed itinerary will help you plan your time effectively.
 Each day is sorted by location to help you explore Barcelona thoroughly and easily by yourself.

-Yet, if you prefer exploring new cities with the guidance of an experts, there’s also plenty of tours of Barcelona that provide meals, accommodation and tour guides for every day that you’re there.
+Yet, if you prefer exploring new cities with the guidance of an experts, there’s also plenty of private tours of Barcelona that provide local tour guides to show you the main sights and the off-the-beaten-path gems without any of the hassle.

 Barcelona Accommodation: Where to stay